Some of the best credit card sign-up bonuses in existence are tied to the Chase Ink business credit cards.

 Additionally, I paid off the full balance on the Ink Bold card before applying for my second Ink card to show them I could and will pay on time.

-So in a sense you want to prove yourself worthy with your first Ink card before getting another, otherwise you’re just setting yourself up for failure.
+Either way, you’ll want to prove yourself worthy with your first Ink card before getting another.
+Otherwise you’re just setting yourself up for failure.